risinglightdb/sqllogictest-rs/README.md

 > **Note**
 >
-> Currently only postgres is supported in the CLI tool.
+> Currently only postgres and mysql are supported in the CLI tool.

 ## `.slt` Test File Format Cookbook